Z3r0cks/Master_Thesis/thesis/main.typ

     image("images/implementation/floor/checker2.png", width: width),
     image("images/implementation/floor/checker_graph.png", width: graph_width),
   )
+),
+  ),
+  caption: [Left: Point cloud of the NeRF scene with gray ground with reflections.
+The points are only on the cube and the ground.
+Middle: Point cloud plotted for better recognition.
+Right: Plot described below without recognizable pattern.
+To illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor and reflections]
 )

 The third example use a checkerboard pattern with different colors.
 The moste points are on the floor and not only on the shadow and the cube.
 The use of this pattern led to a significantly better result as the examples before, even if the checkerboard pattern is repetitive.
 The graphs shows in the middle an approximation to an good and recognizable pattern in average.